For showtimes, click here.

 Co-director Stanley Donen said, “Arthur just had some sort of instinct to change the musical from the backstage world into something else… he really had a basic understanding of the musical film that no other film producer had.”

 1. The musical was reworked for its star.

 Betty Comden, co-writer of the film, said, “With Gene [Kelly] as the leading character and the star of the picture the angle of the story had to be changed.
 He couldn’t be a helpless, naïve type.”
 Additionally, Freed wanted new songs, rather than using Bernstein’s score.

 2. The censors asked for lyric changes.

-The original lyrics was “New York, New York/It’s a helluva town.”
-This was changed to wonderful instead.
-Censors also took issue with “Prehistoric Man” because Ann Miller would sing “Lots of guys are hot for me” and “Libidio—I love that libido”.
-Both lyrics didn’t make the final cut.
+The original lyrics were “New York, New York/It’s a helluva town.”
+To avoiding swearing, "wonderful" was used instead.
+Censors also took issue with “Prehistoric Man” because Ann Miller would have sung “Lots of guys are hot for me” and “Libidio—I love that libido”.
+Both lines didn’t make the final cut.

 3. They shot on location.

 Gene Kelly wanted to film the entire movie on location.
 However, the budget wouldn’t allow for such an expense.
 The studio worked with the New York police and Department of Commerce in order to arrange shoots, traffic, and other logistics.
 This musical was the first to shoot in public spaces, and it was hard work to synch the movement, lip-synch, and dancing.
 Kelly said, “This was one of the things that changed the history of musicals more than anything.”